frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/lab_test_template.md

 <!-- add-breadcrumbs -->
 # Lab Test Template

-The healthcare module in ERPNext allows you to create all types of Lab Tests rapidly with the help of Lab Test Template DocType.
-You can pre-configure the events and result components for Single, Compound, Descriptive or Grouped tests, so that, you don't have to fill in redundant data every single time.
+**Lab Test Template in ERPNext allows you to create all types of Lab Tests rapidly.**

+You can pre-configure the events and result components for Single, Compound, Descriptive, or Grouped tests, so that, you don't have to fill in redundant data every single time.

 ## 1. How to create a Lab Test Template